WebexCC-SA/LAB-21188/docs/digitalChanIntegrationDK.md

 * From Setup Quick Find box, search and select **Presence Statuses** and click on New button.
 * Enter following details - see screenshot below
 * **Basic Information**
-    - Status Name (ex: Avilable Chat and Voice)
+    - Status Name (ex: Available Chat and Voice)
     - Developer Name (accept auto-populated or edit)
 * **Status Options**
     - Select Online (to allow agents to receive work)